Thurrock Recovery College is a well-being service , which is free, confidential and about YOU, Thurrock’s communities and residents.

 The Recovery College provides a relaxed, informal educational approach to well-being and recovery.
 We create a safe place where people can come together to learn ways to live healthier, happier and more fulfilling lives.

-The Recovery College is a partnership between Inclusion (part of the NHS), Thurrock & Brentwood Mind (a charity), Essex Partnership University NHS Trust, and the students of the college.
+The Recovery College is a partnership between Inclusion (part of the Midlands Partnership NHS Foundation Trust), Thurrock and Brentwood Mind (a charity), Essex Partnership University NHS Trust, and the students of the college.

 What is Shared Learning?

 Shared learning is about people coming together in a safe environment to learn from each other.

 We aim to provide the space and tools to empower students to live more fulfilling lives.
 Our opportunities are open to anyone who lives or works in the Thurrock community.

 Recovery can be hard on your own, but together we are more able to learn and discover a meaningful life.
 As human beings we all experience our own personal recovery journeys, and we can benefit greatly from sharing and learning from each other in a safe and equal place.

 Tell me and I forget, teach me and I may remember, involve me and I learn.